tBuddy00/itsm-killer/kubernetes/kub_first_deployment/step4_deleting_a_deployment/step4_delete.md

-# Deletion of a Deployment
+# Deleting a Deployment

-We're almost there.
-So far, we have seen how to check for our *cluster access*, create a *new deployment*, *scale-*, and how to *retrieve information* about our deployment.
+**We're almost there!**

-As a last step, we want to see how we can remove our deployment from the cluster.
+So far, we’ve covered how to verify our *cluster access*, create a *new deployment*, *scale it up*, and *retrieve information* about our deployment.
+Now, as a final step, let’s learn how to clean up by removing the deployment from our cluster.

-First, let's check if our deployment is still there:
+First, let’s check if our deployment is still active:

 `kubectl get deployments`{{exec}}